1835 Michigan gubernatorial election

 The 1835 Michigan gubernatorial election was held on October 5, 1835.
-Democrat nominee Stevens T. Mason defeated Whig nominee John Biddle with 91.22% of the vote.
-This was the first election in which Michigan voted in their Governor as a state.
+Democratic nominee Stevens T. Mason defeated Whig nominee John Biddle with 90.31% of the vote.
+This was the first state election for the Governor of Michigan; in addition to electing a governor (and lieutenant governor), Michigan also elected a prospective congressman and approved a state constitution.
+However, due to an ongoing territorial dispute with Ohio, Michigan's admission to the Union was delayed until January 26, 1837.